 It is a bit easier to eliminate the port for a particular program as compared to opening it.
 For removing a current rule for the program, go through the instructions listed below.

-By the way, if you are bothered with the problem with wireless adapter or access point, click to fix it now.
+By the way, if you are bothered with The certificate for this server being an invalid error, click to fix them now.